The recent flood in Boulder had me thinking: Being an outdoors person works well for disaster preparedness.

 Various agencies suggest one gallon of water per person per day.
 This amount will take care of hydration and sanitation.
 (Pets need 1 qt per pet per day).

 Sadly, this mud was from a backpacking trip and not the flooding… 🙂

-Well, I drank the Costco Kool Aid these past few years.
-Large quantities of olive oil, oatmeal, dried fruit, nuts, frozen chicken and, yes, many cans of of olives later, I’m a convert. 🙂
+Well, I drank the Costco Kool-Aid these past few years.
+Large quantities of olive oil, oatmeal, dried fruit, nuts, frozen chicken and, yes, many cans of olives later, I’m a convert. 🙂

-Though I am not a big fan of them, we have the a fair mount of Mountain House Meals sold by Costsco, too. someone likes them for backpacking and I must confess to snagging one on occasion for quick trips, esp in the colder weather 🙂
+Though I am not a big fan of them, we have a fair amount of Mountain House Meals sold by Costco, too.
+Ms. A likes them for backpacking, and I must confess to snagging one on occasion for quick trips, esp in the colder weather 🙂

-It is just easier to have the supplies on hand than to go shopping for each individual trip.
-Makes going on trips easier and faster in terms of packing and logistics.
+It is just easier to have the supplies on hand than to go shopping for each trip.
+Makes going on trips easier and faster concerning packing and logistics.
 Less expensive, too.
 The side benefit is that we have a surprising amount of nonperishable food that could last several days (maybe more?) if need be.
 Naturally, we have a manual can opener.